jmfernandes/robin_stocks/README.rst

 Installing
 ========================
-The library is installed by typing into terminal:
+There is no need to download these files directly.
+This project is published on PyPi so it can be installed by typing into terminal:

 >>> pip install robin_stocks